Whoever Digs a Pit, or a Few Words About the Antlion

 Larvae live individually in conical sand pits where they wait for prey.
 Only the tips of their mandibles are visible above the sand.
 Euroleon nostras primarily feeds on ants, but will also consume other insects or arachnids that fall into the trap.
 Cases of cannibalism have also been observed, with larvae preying on adult females of their own species while they lay eggs.

-Setting up a small antlion enclosure is quite simple.
-I used a plastic box (13 cm x 18 cm x 6 cm or approximately 5.1" x 7.1" x 2.4") filled with a few centimeters (at least 1–2 inches) of dry, clean sand.
-I placed the collected larva on the surface (Photo 4A).
-A lid was unnecessary, as the insect cannot escape from such a setup.
-Based on my experience, antlions require no special environmental conditions — room temperature and natural daylight were sufficient.
-Water is likely obtained from prey, but lightly moistening the surface once a week is advisable.
+Creating a small enclosure for an antlion is straightforward.
+I used a plastic box measuring 13 × 18 × 6 cm (about 5.1 × 7.1 × 2.4 inches) filled with a few centimeters (at least 1–2 inches) of dry, clean sand.
+The collected larva was placed on the surface (Photo 4A).
+A lid was unnecessary, since the insect cannot escape from such a container.
+In my experience, antlions do not require any special environmental conditions; room temperature and natural daylight are sufficient.
+They probably obtain most of their water from prey, but lightly moistening the sand once a week is advisable.

 Upon placement, the larva often becomes motionless (Photo 4B), a typical defensive response.
 After a short while, it flips over (Photo 4C) and begins to burrow backward into the sand (Photo 4D), leaving characteristic marks on the surface (Photo 4E).
 Eventually, it starts to dig a trap in a circular motion, tossing sand outward from the center.
 Once the trap is complete, the larva hides at the bottom with only its mandibles exposed (Photo 4F).

-To feed it, I dropped a single ant — typically Formica fusca, though any local species works — into the container.
-The ant usually fell into the trap during its exploration.
-Often, the larva caught it immediately.
-If not, it would launch sand at the prey to force it deeper into the pit.
-I also tested other prey such as firebugs Pyrrhocoris apterus and isopods Porcellio scaber, which were handled easily.
-I fed the larva about once per day when it was actively feeding.
+To feed it, I dropped a single ant into the container, most often Formica fusca, although any local species worked as well.
+The ant usually fell into the trap while exploring, and in many cases the larva seized it immediately.
+If not, it would hurl sand at the prey to drive it deeper into the pit.
+I also tested other prey such as firebugs Pyrrhocoris apterus and isopods Porcellio scaber, which it handled with ease.
+When the larva was actively feeding, I supplied food about once per day.

 Once captured, the prey's fate is sealed.
 The larva injects digestive enzymes and then sucks out the liquefied contents.
 This process takes a few minutes to an hour.
 The remaining exoskeleton is catapulted out of the pit, sometimes several inches away (Photo 5A–D).
 The launch happens so fast that even at 260 frames per second, video is blurred (Photo 5B).